The Book of Masters: Plot

 A beautiful and kind girl, daughter of Baba Yaga, finds a magical stone Alatyr (mythology) while walking in a field.
 It transforms her heart into a stone and puts her under a strange curse.
 She is to be the evil Countess of Stones and live in a stone tower.
 If the greatest gem-cutter in the world brings the stone of Alatyr to life, though, she'll become the ruler of the world.

 The Stone Countess, now cruel and selfish, is fascinated with the idea.
 She starts searching for the best gem-cutters and forces them to work with Alatyr, so the magical stone would become a living thing.
 Neither of the gem-cutters succeeds, so she kills them.
 While being imprisoned in her tower, they work on a large book about the secrets of gem-cutting.
 Each of them edits the book, so it's later named "the Book of Masters".

 Meanwhile, the Countess creates a talking magic mirror, whom she treats like a soulless thing.
-Also, she makes a large army of stone soldiers - the Ardars.
+She also makes a large army of stone soldiers - the Ardars.
 She often sends them to terrorize common people and to capture some of them to feed Baba Yaga, who's mostly a cannibal.

 The plot develops, picturing a young orphan Ivan, who lives in an ordinary village but dreams of becoming the world's best gem-cutter.
 His father had actually been kidnapped by the Stone Countess, and Ivan also secretly plans to avenge it.

 One day, he makes a sculpture of his landlord's daughter Clava, showing her fatness and ugliness in a grotesque way.
-The landlord, who adores his daughter, orders to punish Ivan severely.
+The landlord, who adores his daughter, orders Ivan to be punished severely.
 The execution doesn't even start before the village faces another attack of the Ardars, who capture Ivan and Clava and bring them to Baba Yaga.

 Baba Yaga goes to feed the Ardars, and Ivan and Clava are unexpectedly freed by a lovely young girl, who calls herself Katia, the Stone Countess's daughter.
 Clava takes the chance to run away from Baba Yaga's house, but Ivan is caught by Baba Yaga.
 She attempts to make a soup of him but is distracted again by Iangul, the Ardars' commander, who comes again to see Katia.
 Baba Yaga disapproves of it, so she goes to send him away.

-Katia hides Ivan and, when Iangul leaves and Baba Yaga goes to sleep, shows Ivan a passageway to the stone tower.
+Katia hides Ivan and, when Iangul leaves and Baba Yaga goes to sleep, she shows Ivan a passageway to the stone tower.
 One can enter it through a well if the Stone Countess allows.
 Ivan tells Katia of his dream to become a professional gem-cutter and avenge his father's death.
 So Katia gives him the Book of Masters to study but warns him about her mother's evil power.